ObolNetwork/obol-docs/docs/adv/advanced/quickstart-combine.md

 description: Combine distributed validator private key shares to recover the validator private key.
 ---

-# Combine DV private key shares
+# Combine DV Private Key Shares

 :::danger
 Reconstituting Distributed Validator private key shares into a standard validator private key is a security risk, and can potentially cause your validator to be slashed.